fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

 .. note::

-    Notice that the last value is :external:attr:`~pandas.NA`, this is because the first interval didn't reach the full 150 mm requirement.
+    Notice that the last value is :external:attr:`~pandas.NA`, this is because the first increment didn't reach the full 150 mm requirement.
 Such cases are usually considered as invalid tests or hint to the start of a hard layer of soil or rock.

 Getting the main drive
 ----------------------
-The main drive, which is the total number of blows in the second and third 150 mm interval, can also be returned by the :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_main_drive` method for each sample/layer.
+The main drive, which is the total number of blows in the second and third 150 mm increment, can also be returned by the :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_main_drive` method for each sample/layer.

 .. ipython:: python